sdpython/mlinsights/README.rst

     :target: http://www.xavierdupre.fr/app/mlinsights/helpsphinx/all_notebooks_coverage.html
     :alt: Notebook Coverage

-*mlinsights* implements a couple of ways to dig into machine learned models to get insights.

-*not ready*
+*mlinsights* extends *scikit-learn* with a couple of new models, transform, metrics, plotting.
+It provides new trainer such as *QuantileLinearRegression* trains a linear regression with L1 norm or non-linear correlation based on decision trees.

 **Links:**